 Embrace the Dark Pt.
-II: Essential Gear for Exploring at Night
+II: Essential Night Gear for Nocturnal Explorers

 Sunset marks the starting gate for a whole new genre of adventure, although with one major caveat: it's dark outside.
-Have no fear, outdoor enthusiasts - you will #EmbraceTheDark in no time with the following gear essentials for fueling your next nocturnal venture.
+Have no fear, outdoor enthusiasts - you will #EmbraceTheDark in no time with the following essential night gear for your next nocturnal expedition.

 Every adventure-seeker has been there at least once.
 You've done your research, selected the route, and are ready to hit the trail.
 Then, naturally, life intervenes.
 You receive an unexpected business call, a project falls through, family matters need attending to, and the net result is that your timely adventure plans become unfeasible - especially during these shorter, darker days.